AdaCore/ada-spark-rfcs/features/rfc-ghost-fields-and-parameters.md

 end record;
 ```

+There are only two layout provided for any record, one without ghost code
+enabled, and one with ghost code - even if there can be different levels of
+ghost code for different fields, and some may not be activated at the same time.
+The ghost size and layout takes the largest ghost case where all is active.

+Ghost components and parameters that are of a level derived from Static never
+contribute to the ghost size or layout.
+This allows for example to have static
+ghost components of arbitrary large size.

 Ghost components do not participate in the default equality, so that two
 ``Pair`` objects which only differ in their ``Area`` component should be
 equal: